 How To Channel Negative Emotions Into PRODUCTIVE Energy

-If there’s one thing I’ve learned it’s that no matter how much of a perfectionist you are and how much you want to control your surroundings, you simply cannot.
+If there’s one thing I’ve learned the hard way, it’s that no matter how much of a perfectionist you are, or how much you want to control your surroundings, you simply cannot.
 The earth turns, the sun shines, the rain comes, some crops flourish and some die.
 There are some things in life that we cannot clench into submission.
 So if we accept that sometimes bad things do happen, we can find healthier coping strategies.

-I spent far too long sitting on my butt and playing the victim when negativity arose.
-I couldn’t muster the energy or the will to turn those negative emotions into productive energy.
-I think some people are better in these situations but NOT ME Y’ALL.
-I had to intentionally practice turning the negative into PRODUCTIVE energy and it's a skill I finally think I understand.
+Do you have big dreams that are sidetracked by either emotional drama, negative life circumstances, or apathy?
+I think some people are naturally better in these situations, but NOT ME Y’ALL.
+I had to intentionally practice turning the negative into productive energy.
+It's a skill you can cultivate.
 If I can do this, you absolutely can too.
-After all, I have dreams to make happen and ONE lifetime to do so.
-There is no time to waste.
-After doing a lot of research and testing these strategies myself, I knew this was something that would be beneficial for many of you, too.
+After a lot of research and testing these strategies myself, I knew this was something that would be beneficial for many of you.

 How to channel negative emotions into productive energy:

 Whether you feel like it or not, get your body outdoors and among the trees.
-Look up at the sky and breathe deep.
+Look up at the sky and notice.
 Feel your feet on solid, reliable ground.
-Let the ground support you.
-Exhale and inhale.
+Feel the strength and stability there — and smile, because that’s pretty cool.
 Be with yourself.
 Let your heightened, raw emotions meld into the rhythm of your footsteps.
-Give it 30 minutes, or an hour, or as long as your heart leads.
-When you get back home, sit down and write or type or approach a problem you’ve been trying to solve (whether work, relationship, or the very thing that got you in this state to begin with).
+Give it 30 minutes, or an hour, or as long as you need.
+When you get back home, sit down and write, or approach a problem you’re attempting to solve (can be related to work, relationships, etc).

-If you choose to work out in a gym setting, I recommend running it out, but you could lift if that's your thing.
-Start moving.
-Pick up the speed.
-As the feelings arise, embrace them, but drop the storyline so you’re left with the raw emotions without the who, what, when, where.
-Let the emotions envelope you -- feel them (you are a human, after all).
-As you're running with this, endorphins will start flooding in at some point.
+If you choose to work out in a gym setting, I recommend a modality that brings joy and release — it could be running, mobility or weightlifting.
+As feelings arise, embrace them, but drop the storyline so you’re left with the raw emotions (without the who, what, when, where).
+Let the emotions envelope you -- feel them, feel your humanity.
+As you continue, endorphins will eventually start flooding.
 You’ll begin to feel something kin to exhilaration.
-Take this feeling and begin to write, approach your problem with all this.
-For me, some of my most creative, authentic posts have come from this exact process.
-You'll find that creative energy just comes spilling out naturally.
+Take this feeling and start to write, approaching your problem with all of this newfound creative energy.
+Some of my most creative posts have come from this exact process.

-There are also other therapeutic forms of mindful movement that are beneficial in times of stress and uncertainty.
-I’ve found yoga particularly useful, but tai chi is another option.
+There are other therapeutic forms of mindful movement beneficial in times of stress and uncertainty.
+I’ve found yoga and biking particularly useful.
 If you have other ideas, feel free to drop them in the comments!

-If you have anxiety and it’s overwhelming your system to the point where it lacks the ability to simply pause, lay with your back on the floor and your butt against a wall.
+If you have anxiety, or unrest that won’t go away, lay with your back on the floor, your butt against a wall.
 Raise your legs over your head so they rest on the wall at a 90 degree angle from your body.
 After about 10 minutes in this posture, your body will start sending relaxation into your cells.
 Let that bring you back to a centered space where you can start to be productive again.

-Self care has become quite popular as of late, so this one will be a little easier to understand.
-You just need to actually follow through with it. 😃 So what does this mean?
-In the middle of chaos, stress, anger, rage, frustration — go through the motions of what you think it means to take the best care of yourself.
-So drink water, eat clean, move your body, breathe.
-Even if it doesn’t feel natural or normal, just go through the motions.
-Prioritizing self care is prioritizing YOURSELF.
-And that, in and of itself, is one of the most productive things you can do.
+The concept of self care has become quite popular in the wellness world, so this one will be a little easier to understand.
+The key is to actually follow through with it. 😃 So what does this mean?
+In the middle of chaos, stress, anger, rage, frustration — make a list of self care habits that bring ease and energy.
+So drink water, eat clean, move your body, breathe deeply, call a friend.
+Even if the desire isn’t there, just go through the motions to start.
+Prioritizing self care is prioritizing yourself and that is one of the most productive things you can do.
 You are worth it.
 Never ever ever let anyone or any situation tell you otherwise.
 Your human life is precious and irreplaceable.
 Never ever doubt that.

 Go fly at an acroyoga class.
 Does that scare the hell out of you?
 GOOD.
 Do it anyway.
-Play ultimate frisbee or a pickup soccer game.
+Play ultimate frisbee, or a pickup soccer game.
 Run barefoot.
 Roll down a hill like you're 8 years old again.
-Something happens when you play, especially if you’re feeling vulnerable, unempowered, anxious, angry or any other negative emotion.
-When you challenge yourself in a fun, playful setting, you create new neural pathways that reassociate your pain and channel the negative energy into EMPOWERMENT.
+Something happens when you play, especially if you’re feeling vulnerable, disempowered, anxious, angry or any other negative emotion.
+When you challenge yourself in a playful setting, you create new neural pathways that re-associate your pain and channel the negative energy into EMPOWERMENT.
 It’s magical.
 Enjoy it.

 A note about ENVY: Using it to step into your best, most honest self:

-In this way, the negative emotion pulls out the authentic, honest changes you want to make that maybe you haven’t yet been willing to confront.
+In this way, the negative emotion pulls out the true changes you want to make that perhaps you haven’t been willing to confront.
 It can also (if you let it) kickstart your work ethic.
-USE the realizations from the negative emotions to take ACTION.
+Use discoveries from your negative emotions to take forward ACTION.

 How do you channel negative emotions into productive energy?
 I'd LOVE to hear your strategies and tips.
-There isn't a one-size-fits-all answer here.
+There isn't a one-size-fits-all answer here, so lmk!